dsi-bdi/biokg/README.md

 # biokg

-A biological knowledge graph built from available online knowledge bases.
+A knowledge graph for relational learning on biological data.

 # Compiling BioKG with docker